move-lab/lab-what-the-street-datawrangling/README.md

 #### 2. Add area
 Open `11_add_area` and run `node index.js` to get instructions

-**Note:** Don't forget to write the results into the citymetadata.json

 ### Set up landmark
 #### 0. Finding a landmark
 Search for a proper landmark in the city (around the size of Central Park in NY or Mt.
 Tabor in Portland)

 #### 1. Tracing
-The outlines can be traced via [geojson.io](http://geojson.io/), but any tool should be fine which produces a .geojson
+The outlines can be traced via [geojson.io](http://geojson.io/), but any tool should be fine which produces a geojson-file.
+Make sure you trace as a polygon to calculate its size.

 #### 2. Area size information
 1. Import geojson to geojson.io